ElDragonRojo/good/games.md

 This list is meant to be an alternative to such games, if only because nobody has any trouble finding them.
 Similarly, I've not listed sport franchises or dynasties like Mario, because that would artifically dilute the list.

 I may make provisional exceptions and list games people seem particularly passionate about, but I am often wrong, so if you disagree with something listed here, please file an issue, fork it, and issue a pull request.

-I've listed things with an "iOS > Mac > Other" bias, but many of these are available on other platforms.
-Use your least unfavorite search engine, or check the developers' sites, for different versions.

 ## Companies